Timber construction has a lower

 The International Institute for Sustainable Development has challenged wood lifecycle carbon assessment (LCA) studies which assume that all harvested carbon is sustainably replaced by new forest growth in the future.
 The operational reality is that replacement rates do not achieve carbon neutrality.

 The truth is that the carbon is emitted at end of life, and sometimes emitted as methane, a gas with higher Greenhouse Warming potential.
 Millions of tonnes of waste wood ends up in landfill emitting millions of tonnes of CO2.
 At end-of-life, treated wood cannot be recycled or valued in the same way as non-treated wood.
 By burning it, one cubic meter of wood release one tonne of CO2 (being the same quantity absorbed during its growth).

 Concrete can be reused and is 100% recyclable

-Today, concrete suppliers and designers, and in turn their clients and customers, can also minimise carbon footprint by: optimising mix, the efficient use of materials and recognising the carbon uptake potential of concrete to permanently sequester CO2 in buildings.
+Today, concrete suppliers and designers, and in turn their clients and customers, can also minimise carbon footprint by: optimising mixes, the efficient use of materials, and recognising the carbon uptake potential of concrete to permanently sequester CO2 in buildings.